rianadon/node-red-contrib-sprinkler/README.md

 ![Advanced dashboard flow and UI](./screenshots/advanced-dashboard.png)

 The bar chart is for showing which zones are on.
-There are better third-party components for this type of thing; this example only strives to include only core components and those in the dashboard library.
+There are better third-party components for this type of thing; this example strives to include only core components and those in the dashboard library.

 ### Rain adjustment